+Florida Parks are treasured Florida natural resources.
 The Old Florida that is rapidly disappearing from the state is being preserved in local, state, and national parks.

 The privacy is much greater than in the average private campground.
 Each campsite usually has an electric outlet, a water faucet, a charcoal grill and a fire ring for campfires.

 DAY TRIP 1